 • You can set up a service where customers can text their questions and they receive a response also via text.

 • You can set up an online customer service question forum where customers can post their questions and receive a response within an agreed turn around time.

 • You can give customers access to a specific Frequently Asked Questions (FAQ) area for after hours questions.

 • You can assign each customer a customer service concierge with a specific hotline they can call or text or email 24/7

 All of the above could meet the stated purpose of providing customer service 24 hours a day, 7 days a week to existing account holders only.
 Which approach or approaches will you use?

-With additional discussion with your sponsor and your stakeholders, you learn that they had absolutely no intention of providing a customer service concierge service.
-They also do not like the idea paying for extra customer service representatives.
+With additional discussion with your sponsor and your stakeholders, you learn that they had absolutely no intention of providing a customer concierge service.
+They also do not like the idea of paying for extra customer service representatives.
 But they do not think that a text message-based service is good enough.
 After discussion, it becomes apparent that no matter what approach is used, human beings will be required to provide the service.
 In order to reduce the costs of adding staff or paying overtime to current staff, it is decided that the solution will involve a text message based solution, combined with a FAQ area and an online customer service question forum.
 The constraint you receive is that each shift will have no more than two representatives working.

 Progressive elaboration has taken you from an initial idea or statement about providing customer service to a definition of who receives this extra level of customer service.
 Now you are defining how.

 As you have progressed through the project you have elaborated on what you are really doing.
 Each formal deliverable that discusses the purpose of the project contains additional information.
 Once the scope statement is signed off, you expect fewer changes.
-Otherwise you might find yourself contending with scope creep.
+Otherwise, you might find yourself contending with scope creep.
 An excellent discussion for another day.